Selling or closing your business is one of the most important decisions you'll have to make.

 If you’re thinking of selling or closing your small business, the Australian government has free videos to help guide you through the process.

-The Australian Taxation Office, the Department of Industry and Science, the Australian Securities and Investments Commission and the Fair Work Ombudsman have worked together to create, the seven part ‘Journey of selling or closing a small business‘ video series.
+The Australian Taxation Office, the Department of Industry, Innovation and Science, the Australian Securities and Investments Commission and the Fair Work Ombudsman have worked together to create, the seven part ‘Journey of selling or closing a small business‘ video series.

 The videos can help you: